Grade Level: 4 (3-5)

 Why do some things heat up and cool down faster than others?

 How long it takes a material to heat up or cool down depends on the amount of the material and its specific heat.
 Specific heat is the amount of heat required to raise the temperature of one unit mass of a material by one degree.
 Specific heat is unique for every type of material.
 Diamonds have high specific heat and thermal conductivity, which is why they are cold to the touch.
 The specific heat of water is much higher than for most materials.
 So, for example, it takes much longer to heat up or cool down a given mass of water than an equal mass of aluminum or iron.
 The high specific heat of water makes it useful for both cooling and warming.
 This characteristic of water explains why locations next to large bodies of water tend to have more moderate climates than those further inland.
 Most people have experienced the effects of varying specific heats when eating fruit pie right out of the oven.
 The fruit filling, which is made mostly of water, can still burn your mouth even though the crust is no longer hot.
+Refer to the associated activity How Much Heat Will It Hold? for students to explore the relationship between different materials and heat capacity.

 How is heat transfer important in engineering?